Eastern Front Theatre presents

 The play will then tour to 10 regional theatres over a two week period, playing at least one performance in each, prior to returning to Halifax for the final leg of the production.

 Lullaby: Inside The Halifax Explosion will then be presented from November 23rd to December 10th, 2017 at the Maritime Museum of The Atlantic.
-We are turning their main gallery into a 120-seater theatre for the three weeks.
+We are turning their main gallery into a 150-seat theatre for three weeks.

 In partnership with